strimzi/proposals/052-k8s-server-side-apply.md

 We have seen the [Fabric8 Mock Server](https://github.com/fabric8io/mockwebserver) in CRUD mode returns an error when using the `patch()` call (with server-side apply) when attempting to create a new resource, there is an existing issue [here](https://github.com/fabric8io/mockwebserver/issues/76) which would need fixing also.
 The Mock Server could be put into Expectation Mode to allow us to override this behaviour, but it would require a lot more maintenance to upkeep.
+The limitations will be addressed either in the Fabric8 Mock Server or by moving to another Mock Server as part of the server-side apply implementation.

 ## Rejected alternatives